threedaymonk/lilypond-shamisen/README.md

 The non-semitonal numbering of positions is achieved by a lookup function.

 Hajiki, sukui, and uchi are normal annotations, using text markup.

+## Bonus

+Also included is a small Ruby program that can convert a simple LilyPond-like language based on tablature into notes that can be pasted into a LilyPond file, to assist in transcribing existing works.
+See sakurasakura.txt for an example of how this works.